 Employee Background Checks

-All candidates in the U.S. to whom we extend offers must pass background checks conducted by a third party specialized background checking company.
+All candidates in the U.S. to whom we extend offers of employment must pass background checks conducted by a third party specialized background checking company.
 Background checks include: SSN trace, criminal searches (including county searches, multi-state, and national sex offenders public registry) and OFAC/SDN checks.

 All employees and independent contractors are required to sign contracts under which they agree to protect customer and other proprietary information as confidential information.